A man and pregnant woman walking through the park holding hands with their small child

 Of households increased income by one Federal Poverty Level.

-To enroll in Project Lift, families must live in Hamilton County with at least one child in the household and be working or on a path to employment.
+To be eligible to access Project LIFT at one of the partner organizations, families must live in Hamilton County or Northern Kentucky with at least one child in the household and be working or on a path to employment.
 Each family agrees to participate in the program for at least one year.

-Project Lift uses five strategies to remove barriers and provide ongoing support for families committed to building a stronger financial foundation.
-The program leverages both public and private dollars to meet individual needs so families become financially sustainable.
+Project LIFT partners use best practice approaches, such as family-centered coaching and access to flexible funds, to remove barriers and provide ongoing support for families committed to building a stronger financial foundation.
+The initiative leverages both public and private dollars to meet individual needs so that families can continue their path to financial empowerment.

-One element contributing to Project Lift’s uniqueness is the diversity of its sponsor organizations, ranging from large social service organizations to small church congregations.
+One element contributing to Project LIFT’s uniqueness is the diversity of its partner organizations, ranging from large social service organizations to small church congregations.

 • Cornerstone Renter Equity